thewhiteninja/miscellaneous/README.md

 # miscellaneous
-Collection of subprojects and scripts or just old projects
+Collection of sub-projects, scripts or old projects